d3x0r/STFRPhysics/whitepaper.md

 ## Log of Complex Numbers and Exponentiation of Log Complex Numbers

 The natural log of the complex number `0+i` is `π/2`.
-This is just a scalar, however, it should be noted that this scalar is builtin to the standard arcsin/arccos functions,  which return `-π to π`, instead of `-2 to 2`;  `-2 * π/2 = -π`  and `2 * π/2 = π`.
+This is a scalar, however, it should be noted that this scalar is builtin to the standard arcsin/arccos functions,  which return `-π to π`, instead of `-2 to 2`;  `-2 * π/2 = -π`  and `2 * π/2 = π`.
 The resulting radians from sin/cos and their related arcsin/arccos functions include the `π/2` multiplication from `ln(i)`.